 Ecological Divisions of the Americas (zip, 13MB)

-NatureServe ecologists have combined results of these efforts into a national map depicting distributions as of 2003.
 Since terrestrial ecological systems are linked to the US National Vegetation Classification, this national map information may be displayed at multiple levels of the National Vegetation Classification hierarchy.
-Ongoing efforts are resulting in maps of these types across the Americas.
-Updates are planned for 2015 by federal agencies in the United States.
+Related efforts are resulting in maps of these types across the Americas.

 Features & Benefits